Krucemburk: Administrative division

+Etymology

+The initial name of Krucemburk was Kreuzburg.
+The name was derived from the German words Kreuz ('cross') and Burg ('castle') and referred to the Knights of the Cross with the Red Star, who were the founders of the settlement.
+Krucemburk is a Czech transcription of the German name and this name has been used since the 14th century.
+In the 18th century, the German name Kreuzberg appeared for the first time.

+In 1949, the name was changed to Křížová (from kříž, which is the Czech word for 'cross').
+However, in 1993, the market town returned to its historical name.

 Geography

 Krucemburk is located about 21 km northeast of Havlíčkův Brod and 36 km northeast of Jihlava.
 It lies on the border between the Upper Sázava Hills and Iron Mountains.
 The highest point is at 680 m above sea level.
-The Doubrava River flows through the municipality.
-The municipal territory is rich in fishponds; the largest of them is Řeka.
+The Doubrava River flows through Hluboká and Staré Ransko.
+The municipal territory is rich in fishponds, the largest of which is Řeka.
 The entire territory of Krucemburk lies within the Žďárské vrchy Protected Landscape Area.

 History

 The first written mention of Krucemburk is from 1241.
 The village was promoted to a market town in 1385.
 The village of Staré Ransko was founded in 1355.
 Hluboká was probably founded at the turn of the 13th and 14th centuries, but the first written mention is from 1548.

 Transport

-The I/37 road (the section from Žďár nad Sázavou to Chrudim) passes through the market town.
+The I/37 road (the section from Žďár nad Sázavou to Chrudim) runs through the market town.
 The I/34 road from Havlíčkův Brod to Svitavy runs along the northern municipal border.